Amazon to Riverfront

 After a community process that included stakeholder meetings, two open houses, surveys, online mapping, a trial evaluation of a one-lane section of High Street south of 11th, a series of focus groups with sub-area stakeholders, design refinement with affected property owners, and a final staff and leadership review, Alternative #3 was selected for the Amazon to Riverfront connection: a two-way protected bikeway on High Street.

-The two-way protected bikeway on High Street will include the following:
+The two-way protected bikeway on High Street now includes the following:

-• Connection to the new 13th Avenue Bikeway (linking the University of Oregon campus to downtown Eugene)
+- Connection to the 13th Avenue Bikeway (linking the University of Oregon campus to downtown Eugene)

 Questions?